AhmedHll/FWD-First-Project-Landing-Page/README.md

 The landing page presents the first opportunity to fully combine your skills in HTML, CSS, and JavaScript into a large project.
  Aside from solidifying your skills with these three technologies, you’ll discover how best to combine them in a complex application.

-The following are just some of the questions that you’ll experience along the way:
+The following are just some of the questions that I will experience along the way:

 - What’s the ideal workflow?
 - How many files do I need?